WebAssembly/design/JS.md

        by `Eval.init` below.)
     1. Let `closure` be `v.[[Closure]]`.
   1. Otherwise:
-    1. Let `closure` be a new [host function](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L9) of the given signature:
+    1. Let `closure` be a new [host function](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L9) value of the given signature and the following behavior:
       1. If the signature contains an `i64` (as argument or result), the host function immediately throws a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror) when called.